jaruserickson/cyclepaper/README.md

 # cyclepaper

 Multiplatform subreddit wallpaper cyclist.
-Built with NodeJS on electron.
+Built with NodeJS and Tachyons on electron.